-Blue Cash Everyday® Card from American Express this top-rated credit card offers you 2 percent cash back at select U.S. department stores.
-Cash back rewards are earned only on eligible purchases.
+Blue Cash Everyday® Card from American Express this credit card offers you 2 percent cash back on your eligible purchases at select U.S. department stores (along with cash back rewards for purchases in other select categories).
+Terms and limitations apply.
+Your cash back earned is received in the form of Reward Dollars that can be redeemed as a statement credit.
 There's no annual fee.
 Terms and restrictions apply.

 If you make the first cut and are called back for a second interview, personal finance expert Barbara Friedberg suggests scanning department stores for clearance-priced accessories.
 Jazz up your basic suit or dress with a pop of color from a sharp tie or an accent pin.
 If you feel overdressed during your first interview, hit the sale racks for a blazer and matching slacks or skirt.